jizizang/p13n-takehome-ml/README.md

 * all code / notebooks etc. that you used in exploring the data and building your model.
 * a file containing the predictions from your model when executed on the `sampled_test` file.

-All files should submitted as a pull request to this project.
+All files should submitted as a **pull request** to this project.
 You *should not* submit the raw data as part of your project submission.
-Once you have submitted your project please notify your hiring contact that your take home project has been submitted.
+Once you have submitted your project please notify your hiring contact that your take home project has been submitted. **If you do not submit your project as a pull request, your project will be ignored.**